Mixed integer linear optimization formulations for learning optimal binary classification trees

-Through considerable developments in integer optimization techniques and employing them in commercial solvers,~\cite{bertsimas2007} introduced CRIO (classification and regression via integer optimization) as a software package that employs CPLEX 8.0 for solving optimization models.~\cite{bertsimas2017} propose OCT (optimal classification trees) which outperforms CART in accuracy.~\cite{narodytska2018} present a scalable SAT-based approach to build an optimal tree of depth $D$.
-They generate valid binary encodings for a specified number of vertices $N \leq D$, such that valid binary trees of size $N$ can be generated; they also provide upper bounds on $N$.~\cite{verwer2019} propose BinOCT, a binary-linear programming model aiming to reduce the dependence of the problem size on the size of the training dataset.~\citet{gunluk2018} and~\cite{firat2020} both propose column generation approaches.~\citet{gunluk2021} formulate IP models for decision trees with categorical data.
-Optimal randomized classification trees (ORCT) from~\cite{blanquero2021} uses a continuous optimization method for learning trees by replacing discrete binary decisions in traditional trees with probabilistic decisions.
+\citet{breiman1984} note continued growth of the tree is indicative of successful splits and the growth itself is a one-step optimization problem; thus, using unnatural objective functions related to branching rather than classification metrics was acceptable.~\citet{bertsimas2017} emphasize steps of building a decision tree involve discrete decisions (which vertex to split on? which variable to split with?) and discrete outcomes (is a datapoint correctly classified? which leaf does a datapoint end on?).
+Therefore, one should consider building optimal decision trees using $\milo$ formulations.
+To the best of our knowledge,~\citet{bennett1996} propose the first $\milo$ formulation for designing optimal multivariate (branching vertices observe more than one feature) decision trees.
+They fix the structure of the tree, the number of branching vertices and the classes of leaf vertices before solving.
+They showed that optimal solutions of their problem lie on the extreme points of the feasible set, even with a nonconvex objective function.
+They also established branching decisions as sets of disjunctive linear constraints~\citep{bennett1995, mangasarian1993}.~\citet{bertsimas2007} introduced CRIO as a software package that employs CPLEX 8.0 for solving optimization models.~\citet{bertsimas2017} propose OCT which outperforms CART~\citep{breiman1984} in accuracy.~\citet{narodytska2018} present a scalable SAT-based approach to build depth $D$ trees.
+They generate valid binary encodings for a specified number of vertices $N \leq D$, such that valid binary trees of size $N$ can be generated; they also provide upper bounds on $N$.~\citet{verwer2019} propose BinOCT, a binary-linear programming model aiming to reduce the dependence of the problem size on the size of the training dataset.~\citet{gunluk2018} and~\citet{firat2020} both propose column generation approaches.~\citet{gunluk2021} formulate IP models for decision trees with categorical data.
+Optimal randomized classification trees (ORCT) from~\citet{blanquero2021} uses a continuous optimization method for learning trees by replacing discrete binary decisions in traditional trees with probabilistic decisions.

-Researchers also use customized dynamic programming formulations to combat searching over large spaces.
-DL8 of~\cite{nijssen2007} optimizes over a ranking function to find an optimal decision tree under topology constraints.
-DL8.5 of~\cite{aglin2020} improves upon DL8 through two branch-and-bound approaches that cache itemsets used for cutting the search space and only including vertices not in the cache in the branch-and-bound cuts.
-The certifiable optimal rule lists (CORELS) method by~\cite{angelino2017} creates optimal decision lists which can nontrivially be applied to a tree structure through unique bit-vector libraries and specialized data structures.
-The optimal sparse decision tree (OSDT) method of~\cite{hu2019} extends CORELS and solves an exponentially harder decision tree problem, yielding scaling issues.
-The MurTree method of~\cite{demirovic2022} introduces constraints on the depth and number of nodes to improve the scalability of decision tree optimization with dynamic programming.